roland1995/WeatherApp-WPF/README.md

 ## Project description
 ### This is a WPF(.Net) MVVM application
-### Shows the valid  weather for actual day and the next 7 Days.
+### Shows the valid  weather of Budapest for actual day and the next 7 Days.

 ## Used technologies
 - WPF(.Net)